 Keith is a Professor of Biochemistry at Southampton University where he has worked since 1987.
 His research interests concern DNA structure and its recognition, and his scientific work has been published in over 200 papers and articles.
 He was Senior Executive Editor of Nucleic Acids Research until May 2021.
-He is a former Chair and Trustee of Christians in Science and Director of The Faraday Institute for Science and Religion in Cambridge.
+He is a former Chair and Trustee of Christians in Science and Director of The Faraday Institute for Science and Religion.
 He is a licensed lay minister in the Church of England.
 He has special interests in bioethics and genome modification.
 His book with Alexander Massmann Modifying Our Genes: Theology, Science and “Playing God” was published by SCM Press in March 2021.

 Trevor was a GP for 30 years before becoming Associate Professor of Bioethics and Medical Law and Director of the Centre for Bioethics and Emerging Technologies (CBET) at St Mary’s University until 2021.
 He is currently Editor of The New Bioethics and his latest book, co-edited with Calum MacKellar, The Ethics of Generating Posthumans, was published by Bloomsbury in Feb 2022.

 His research interests are principally the ethics of organ transplantation and genomic editing but he has also written on conscience in medical practice and the limits of autonomy in ethical decisions in healthcare.
 He was Chair of the Christian Medical Fellowship 2007-2009 and is a current member of the CMF Study Group on medical ethics.